 d) Typed lyric sheet.
 Place the writer’s name(s) at the bottom of the lyric sheet to facilitate easy concealment from the judging panel.

 e) Check or money order for $25.00 (U.S. currency) for each entry, payable to Podunk Bluegrass Music Festival.
 Do not send cash!
 Payment may also be made online

 MAIL ENTRIES TO:

 Chaplin, CT 06235

-or submit song in MP3 format and lyric sheet in .doc format by email to
+or submit the song in MP3 format and the lyric sheet in .doc format by email to

-firstname.lastname@example.org Entries must be received by May 1.
-Email entries will be confirmed to the sender.
+bluegrassShowcase@gmail.com.
+Entries must be received by midnight April 30.
+Entries will be confirmed if the sender provides an email address.
 Entries received after the deadline will not be considered.

 Items to be attached to the email sent to firstname.lastname@example.org

 a) Signed copies of the Contestant Entry form and the Release